pallets/click/docs/utils.rst

     for user in all_the_users_to_process:
         modify_the_user(user)

-To hook this up with an automatically updating progress bar all you need to do is to change the code to this::
+To hook this up with an automatically updating progress bar, all you need to do is to change the code to this::

     import click